Blandtown ATL

 BLANDTOWN CONVERSATIONS

-The first in a series of discussions on Atlanta’s Blandtown neighborhood.
-Conversation #1 features Gregor’s dialogue with Dr. Rhana Gittens regarding her recent dissertation, Displacing the “Black Mecca”: Romanticizing or Witnessing African American Historical Trajectories in the Case of the Atlanta BeltLine, which focuses in part on Blandtown.
+The first in an intended series of discussions on Atlanta’s Blandtown neighborhood.
+Conversation #1 features Turk’s dialogue with Dr. Rhana Gittens regarding her recent dissertation, Displacing the “Black Mecca”: Romanticizing or Witnessing African American Historical Trajectories in the Case of the Atlanta BeltLine, which focuses in part on Blandtown.